What are Adopt A Pit's Adoption rules?

 We receive many applications each day for our dogs, and if a dog we post on Facebook gets a lot of attention, we may be inundated with applications.
 We only have 2 people who process applications, and they work full time jobs in addition to volunteering with the rescue, so it takes us a good deal of time to review the applications.
 We must call the applicant's landlord and veterinarian (if applicable) to make sure that everything checks out, then our Director screens those applications and decides which applicants are contacted for home visits.
 Please also keep in mind that if the information you provided isn't accurate (phone number/email is wrong) or we can't get information from a landlord or vet, the process will take longer.
 In these situations we will contact you via email or phone to get the correct information, so please check your email.

 I applied for the dog I saw on Facebook but then saw that it was adopted to someone else.
 What gives?!

 We process eligible applications in the order they are received.
 The first good application we receive for a dog is the one that will be offered a meet & greet first.
 It is very important that the information you provide on your application is accurate and truthful, because if we cannot reach your vet or landlord to verify, we may move on to the next applicant.

 Can I come visit a dog I saw online?

+Not unless we are having a public event.
 We are a foster home based rescue, which means all of our adoptable dogs live in foster homes with families until they are adopted.
-We do not have a shelter or kennel like some rescues.
-We don't feel a shelter or kennel environment is a good environment for our dogs.
+We do not have a shelter or kennel like some rescues because we don't feel a shelter or kennel environment is the best environment for our dogs.
 This also means that in order to meet an adoptable dog, you must fill out an application and be approved to adopt before we can arrange a meet & greet.
 Once approved, one of our adoption team members will contact you to arrange a home visit and we will bring the dog to meet you and your family.